catskull/CPUTempMenuDisplay.spoon/README.md

 `spoon.CPUTempMenuDisplay:start()` takes an optional parameter, a number of seconds it should refresh at.
 Be default, it is 20.
 You can click the menubar item to pause/play the track.

+Click the menu bar item to switch between Celsius (default) and Fahrenheit.

 ## Acknowledgements
 - [Zoom.spoon](https://github.com/jpf/Zoom.spoon) - inspiration, installation instructions (mostly copied verbatim)
 - [Hammerspoon Contributors](https://github.com/Hammerspoon/hammerspoon/blob/master/CREDITS.md) - thanks for Hammerspoon!